Oh, what’s love got to do, got to do with it,What’s love but a second-hand emotion.

 No less an authority on the subject than I am, Jackie Mason pointed out that the only two questions answered by a number are about marriage or prison sentences (some might arguably make a connection between the two).
 He points out that if you ask a man if he liked a steak, or a particular movie, he will not hesitate to answer “Yes” or “No”.
 Ask the same man if he is happily married, and the likely answer is a shrug of the shoulders and “25 years.”

 Fear of: Being alone, dying alone, being able to get the laundry done, bringing up the children, poverty, fear itself.

 There are things worse than being old and alone: To be old together, filled with hate, or worse, indifference – two sexless lumps, staring across the truce line of a morning breakfast table waiting for the other to die, or having to attend a dribbling, feeble and ruined carcass of a memory.

 The institutionalization of romantic love is, of course, marriage — but marriage in America is a failed institution.
 The usual statistic is one out of three marriages end in divorce.
 But if you add the married couples who live apart (for which there are no reliable statistics), and those slugging it out in court (who have not yet become statistics), and the really big Number: People who are simply unhappy, but stay together “for the children” or for economic reasons, “We two shall be lapt together in a five-percent exchequer bond.”
-(Eliot), the relevant number – the marriage failure rate – must be in excess of 50%.
-There is no product in the world (except perhaps commercial Xerox machines) that have a 50% breakdown rate and are still in business.
+(T. S. Eliot), the relevant number – the marriage failure rate – must be in excess of 50%.
+There is no product in the world (except perhaps commercial Xerox machines or New York taxis) that have a 50% breakdown rate and are still in business.